 The laboratory for archaeomaterials research and analysis (LARA) is a leading forensic science facility located in the Oxfordshire countryside, specialising in research and consultancy.
 We provide a wide range of scientific and analytical expertise to museums, collectors, dealers and auction houses.
 Read more Read less

 Utilising the latest cutting-edge technology, we apply scientific techniques to a range art-historical and archaeological problems including dating, provenance, technology, conservation and the identification of later additions or restoration.

-LARA is part of Cranfield Forensic Institute at Cranfield University, a postgraduate university that concentrates on the application of science to industrial, medical and engineering problems.
+LARA is part of the Forensic Institute at Cranfield, a postgraduate university that concentrates on the application of science to industrial, medical and engineering problems.
 As part of this scientific base, our team at LARA provide a range of historic and modern material specialisms and long experience in the analysis of art objects, antiques and archaeology.